 5) Remember that no one really cares about you

 Are you emotionally invested in making sure your neighbor, coworker, or the complete stranger standing in line at the grocery store are making good life choices?
 Do you worry that they’re not doing what’s best for them?

-There was once a guy who came into my boxing gym.
+This reminds me of a guy who once came into my boxing gym.

 He wasn’t a bad fighter.
 In fact, he won his first 8 amateur bouts.
 On his 9th bout, he was beaten soundly and embarrassingly.
 This happens to all fighters — especially in the amateur levels where you’re supposed to learn by losing — but he decided that it was too much.

 He invited a bunch of girls to come see him fight.
 I remember him talking to me before the fight, joking about how he would have to sneak out because these different girls didn’t know each other.
 I don’t think the girls affected his performance, but losing in front of them ruined his ego.